akshatha58/Forcefield_evaluation/README.md

    a.
 Has codes to tag secondary structure elements in the topology files
    b.
 Codes for modifying the AMBER ff99SB-ILDN force field with tagged atom types and residues

-2. traj_analysis
-   a.
-Has codes for processing ff trajectories, such as extracting a subset of frames, untagging residues and changing file formats
-   b.
-Codes for automating various types of calculations and trajectory analyses
-   c.
-Plotting files (matplotlib)
-   d.
-Custom xmgrace plot formats